Hildebrando-Viana-Matos/hmoney/README.md

 <hr>

 ## About The Project
-<p>Welcome to my project carried out at the Rocketseat Discover event with the aim of organizing your money :money_with_wings: in the month or week. :green_heart:</p>
+<p>Welcome to the money organization website.
+On this site you can organize your money and stimulate your investments in "Fundo Imobiliarios"</p>

 ### Built With
 I used some web technologies in order to train:mortar_board::